AlidadeMC/airport/README.md

 **Required**

-- Ruby (at least v2.6.10)
+- Ruby (at least v3.1.0)

-Start by cloning this repository with `git clone` anywhere you'd like.
+Start by cloning this repository with `git clone`, then run the following:
-You can also set up a symbolic link to your bin directory to allow execution from anywhere:

 ```
-ln -s /path/to/airport/airport.rb /path/to/bin/airport
+gem install bundler
+bundle install
+rake install
 ```

 Then, in your Paper server directory, run `airport init`.
 A new termspec